Selwyn Cobbo: 2023

-In January, Cobbo came under criticism after comments he made about Brisbane coach Kevin Walters on the Back of the 135 podcast in November 2022.
+In January, Cobbo came under criticism after comments he made about Brisbane coach Kevin Walter on the Back of the 135 podcast in November 2022.
 Cobbo said at the time “He’s a good person and a good bloke but I don’t think he’s a good coach, He’s not the best coach but he’s alright.
 He does a lot for the club but the way he coaches is a bit weird".
 Cobbo later apologised for the comments and stated that his words were taken out of context.
 The Broncos fined Cobbo $15,000 over the incident.
 In round 10 of the 2023 NRL season, Cobbo scored a hat-trick in Brisbane's 32-6 victory over Manly.

 In May, Cobbo was selected by Queensland for game one of the 2023 State of Origin series.
 In the series opener, Cobbo scored two tries as Queensland defeated New South Wales 26-18.

 In round 18, Cobbo scored a hat-trick in Brisbane's 24-16 victory over the Dolphins in the Brisbane derby.

 In round 26, Cobbo scored another hat-trick in Brisbane's 29-18 victory over Canberra.

 Cobbo played 24 games for Brisbane in the 2023 NRL season and scored 20 tries.
 Cobbo played in Brisbane's 26-24 loss against Penrith in the 2023 NRL Grand Final.